sensu/sensu-docs/content/sensu-go/5.16/guides/enrich-events-with-hooks.md

 ---
 title: "Augment event data with check hooks"
 linkTitle: "Augment Event Data"
-description: "Check hooks allow Sensu users to automate data collection that operators routinely perform to investigate monitoring alerts, freeing up precious operator time.
+description: "Check hooks allow Sensu users to automate data collection that operators would routinely perform manually to investigate monitoring alerts, which frees up precious operator time.
 This guide helps you create a check hook that captures the process tree in case a service check returns a critical status."
 weight: 40
 version: "5.16"
 product: "Sensu Go"